“Few Events in a writer’s life are as thrilling as the day your first book is published.” Robert W. Bly

 The side benefit of publishing a tell-all by a television professional is that she has connections to TV talk and newsmagazine shows and knows how to promote to radio, both drive time and talk radio, and set-up personal appearances.
 Ms. Lane is smart, funny and articulate in person and she knows the many spins on her work and how to promote the stories in various ways to numerous news and entertainment outlets–not to mention the internet, which has dozens of sites devoted to Reality TV.
 Ms Lane is dedicated to using her many skills and resources to make this book a bestseller.

-In addition, the legal, business and ethical issues facing the unionization of Reality TV will be news for the foreseeable future, likely leading to a general writers strike at the end of the current contract period, in 2007.
+In addition, the legal, business and ethical issues facing the unionization of Reality TV will be news for the foreseeable future, likely leading to a general writers strike at the end of the current contract period.
 The Writers Guild of America has implemented a viral campaign and other news-making tactics against the networks.
 News and talk shows, and the print media, will want an expert from the trenches during the battles to come.
-Ms Lane is not only an experienced producer, but on the WGA organizing committee for Reality TV.
+Ms. Lane is not only an experienced producer, but on the WGA organizing committee for Reality TV.

 The Look & Length